un9nplayer/AutoRecon-XSS/README.md

 - Print vulnerability check completion message: Displays a completion message for the vulnerability check.
 - Check and display the results: Check and displays the results of the vulnerability check.
 - Start where you left off.
+- Notify: The tool tries to use the default provider config ($HOME/.config/notify/provider-config.yaml), it can also be specified via CLI by using the provider-config flag.

 This will display all new support tools.